wavesplatform/waves-fork-detector/README.md

 Reply fields:
 * `version` — the version of Fork Detector.
-* `short_forks_count` — the number of alternative chains with a length of fewer than 10 blocks.
+* `short_forks_count` — the number of alternative chains with a length of fewer than 5 blocks.
-* `long_forks_count` — the number of alternative chains with a length of more than 10 blocks.
+* `long_forks_count` — the number of alternative chains with a length of more or equal than 5 blocks.
 * `all_peers_count` — the number of known nodes.
 * `friendly_peers_count` — the number of successfully connected nodes.
 * `connected_peers_count` — the number of ongoing connections.